ShravanApte32/SafeSpace/README.md

-# 💗 HereForYou
+# 💗 Safe Space

 > **An anonymous, safe, and empathetic platform for emotional expression, healing, and human connection.**

-HereForYou provides a judgment-free space where users can share their feelings, reflect through journaling, connect to listeners (AI + human), and access verified mental health resources worldwide.
+Safe Space provides a judgment-free space where users can share their feelings, reflect through journaling, connect to listeners (AI + human), and access verified mental health resources worldwide.

 ---